Updated June 18, 2021

 Current COVID-19 Vaccine Distribution:

-- Those over age 65 or those between the ages 16-64 with certain underlying medical conditions are a part of Phase 1a.
-Due to limited early supply, we are now issuing invitations to select individuals who meet those criteria.
-We are focusing on communities that have been severely affected by the pandemic and where there is limited access to medical care.
+UPMC is committed to providing vaccination in communities that have been severely affected by the pandemic and where there is limited access to medical care.
 We also are focused on providing vaccinations to communities with limited access to technology like smartphones or computers.

 What’s Next for Vaccine Distribution?